 - Import business intelligence analysis to take action

-- Display key Smartsheet information to people who don't live within the the Smartsheet ecosystems
+- Display key Smartsheet information to users who don't use Smartsheet.

-- Export complex data in a very simple structure for database ingests
+- Export complex data in a simple structure for database imports.

 - Export key PPM tracking use cases on a schedule for remediation and time-in-point against budgets in external systems

-- Export, archive and audit by keeping exported versions of different sheets long term
+- Export, archive, and audit data by keeping exported versions of different sheets long-term

-- The file (.csv or .xlsx) file must be attached to a sheet in Smartsheet
+- The .csv or .xlsx file is attached to a sheet in Smartsheet; or,

-- The file (.csv, .xlsx, or Google Sheet) must be located in Google drive in an account to which you have access
+- The .csv, .xlsx, or Google Sheet file is located in the Google Drive of an account you can access.

 Data Shuttle does not support the legacy Excel files (.xls) extension.

 For information on browser compatibility, see System Requirements and Guidelines for Using Smartsheet.

 If you have a Smartsheet commercial account, all your drives are on by default.

 If you have a Smartsheet Gov account, they’re off.
 In Smartsheet Gov accounts, you can select the drives you want to permit Data Shuttle to access, but you must contact support to request this capability.

 To upload or offload data, you have to create workflows.
 Each workflow helps you do the following:

 - Define where the data comes from and where it goes

 - Apply filters to that data